Weco Logo

 Create the Baseline to Optimize

-Create a file called optimize.py with the following content:
+Create a file called module.py with the following content:

 import torch